 (High blood pressure?
 What's that?)

-Put all that together, and it’s obvious that salty little snacky bites are my vice, my achilles heel, my kryptonite.
+Put all that together, and it's obvious that salty little snacky bites like these honey-coated almonds are totally my kryptonite.

-So much so that, when these little suckers first came out of the oven, I may have eaten one straight off the tray.
-I may have also burned my tongue on molten-hot honey glaze.
+So much so that, in fact, that I may have eaten one of these suckers straight off the tray as soon as they came out of the oven.
+I may or may not have also burned my tongue on molten-hot honey glaze.
 Maybe.
-Patience isn’t exactly my strong suit. :)
+Patience isn't exactly my strong suit. :)